 Two things come to my mind about Garry Winogrand.
-Garry taught at UT for about five years I believe.
-I am not sure he particularly liked teaching or not, but I always sensed a bit of frustration in him.
+Garry taught at UT for about five years.
+I am not sure he particularly liked teaching, but I always sensed a bit of frustration in him.
 Not necessarily from the teaching job, but because I felt he wanted to be outside doing his type of photography.
-He derived his greatest pleasure from the physical act of taking pictures - this is something he mentioned often in class - and yet he could not do it as much as he wanted.
+He derived his greatest pleasure from the physical act of taking pictures - if I understood him correctly, this is something he mentioned often in class - and yet he could not do it as much as he wanted.